trawlingweb/APIservicies/API Twitter/en/08_Best_practices.md

 ### Examples:

-* If we want to get results grouped by creation date in ascending order, we will use `sort=created_at&order=asc`.
+* If we want to get results grouped by creation date in ascending order, we will use `sort=published&order=asc`.
-* If we want to get results grouped by creation date in descending order, we will use `sort=created_at&order=desc`.
+* If we want to get results grouped by creation date in descending order, we will use `sort=published&order=desc`.

 ## Number of Results